Adopting From Foster Care

 Adopting from foster care can be more affordable than adopting privately, either domestically or internationally.
 It may not be necessary to become foster-care licensed to adopt from foster care, but it will likely make the process easier and allow you to take custody sooner.
-State foster-care agencies cannot discriminate against applicants on the basis of sexual orientation, age, marital status, race, religion, or ethnic group, making adoption from foster care a good option for those who do not meet criteria for other adoption programs.
+Keep in mind that state foster-care agencies cannot discriminate against applicants on the basis of sexual orientation, age, marital status, race, religion, or ethnic group.

 Many would-be parents explore adoption from foster care by becoming foster-care licensed.
 To get foster-care licensed, you will need to take a training course and have a criminal background check.
 Your family will be investigated in a "home study" to make sure you will provide a safe, stable environment, and a state or agency worker will verify you can afford to provide for the child.

 Then you will begin seeking children to be placed in your home.
 You will be able to specify the type of children you are willing to take for foster placement.
 Some states offer foster-to-adopt programs specifically designed to encourage adoptive parents to foster and eventually adopt children in the system.
 These programs focus on finding foster placements for children who are either legally free or expected to be legally free soon.

 The adoption process

 Adopting a child from foster care involves both navigating the adoption process and meeting the requirements of your state's foster-care system.